Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Implementation Details

-This section provides a detailed breakdown of the Flow-Gated Latent Fusion (FLF) module, which is introduced in Section~\ref{sec:3.3}.
+This section provides a detailed breakdown of the Flow-Gated Latent Fusion (FLF) module,as introduced in Section~3.3 of the \emph{main} paper.
 The goal of FLF is to identify and selectively update latent channels that are highly relevant to motion, thereby preserving visual details encoded in appearance-focused channels.
 To achieve this, at each denoising step $i$, FLF computes a motion similarity score $S^{(t,c)}$ for each latent channel $c$.
 Below, we detail how this score is calculated.